Asian houbara: Conservation

 Conservation efforts were made across the region after the 1970s with international conservation organizations working along with local governments.
 Some captive breeding facilities were created including one in Saudi Arabia in 1986 and have been successful in captive breeding since the late 1990s, initially by incubating eggs collected from the wild and later entirely in captivity using artificial insemination.
 Captive-bred birds are considerably more inbred and may be susceptible to diseases.

 Being migratory species, it is important that captive-bred bustards undertake similar migrations as wild birds.
 Comparing the migrations of captive and wild birds using satellite telemetry, it was found that captive-bred individuals started autumn migration later and wintered closer to the breeding grounds than wild individuals.
 The surviving captive-bred bustards were also faithful in their wintering locations in subsequent years.
 As migration has a genetic component, it is important to consider migratory population structure, as well as natal and release-site fidelity, during captive breeding management of this species.

-The bird is protected in the United Arab Emirates.
-In February 2019, 50 birds were released into the desert in Al Ain Region in the Emirate of Abu Dhabi, to help conserve the birds and increase their number in the wild.
+The Asian houbara is protected in the United Arab Emirates.
+In February 2019, 50 individuals were released into the Arabian Desert in Al Ain Region in the Emirate of Abu Dhabi, to help conserve the species and increase its numbers in the wild.